TaceoLabs/co-snarks/README.md

 ### Step 1: Generate the R1CS File

-First, we need to generate the R1CS file from the Circom file.
-We use Circom for this step:
+First, we need to generate the R1CS file from the circom file.
+We use circom for this step:

 ```bash